gx9702/UA-TypeRepository/Core/Part3/DataTypes/Integer/readme.md

 <!-- datatype -->
 ## Integer
+Describes a value that can have any integer DataType.
 <!-- end of description -->
 The fields of the Integer DataType are defined in the following table: